 3. The VirtualBox Main API documentation says that the IVirtualBox interface has a version attribute, which is a string.
 For each attribute, there is a "get" and a "set" method in COM, which maps to according operations in the web service.
 So, to retrieve the "version" attribute of this IVirtualBox object, the web service client does this:

 '''

 string version;

 version = webservice.IVirtualBox_getVersion(oVirtualBox);

+print version;

+And it will print "5.1.20".

 '''